Daria-Navrotska/Instacart_Grocery_Basket_Analysis/README.md

 ## Folders

--01 Project Management: Project brief
+-01 Project Management: Project brief,
--02 Data: Contains two subfolders 'Original Data' with original datasets, and 'Prepared Data' with cleaned datasets ready for analysis (not uploaded to GitHub due to size limitations)
--03 Scripts: Jupyter notebooks containing codes
+-02 Data: Contains two subfolders 'Original Data' with original datasets, and 'Prepared Data' with cleaned datasets ready for analysis (not uploaded to GitHub due to size limitations), -03 Scripts: Jupyter notebooks containing codes,
--04 Analysis: 'Visualizations' subfolder contains the visualizations used for analysis and explainations of the insights -05 Sent to Client: The final report presented in Excel
+-04 Analysis: 'Visualizations' subfolder contains the visualizations used for analysis and explainations of the insights, -05 Sent to Client: The final report presented in Excel

 ## Tools

 The data was analyzed using Python and the following supporting libraries:
 -Pandas: for data analysis,
 -Numpy: for mathematical equations,
 -Seaborn: for data visualizations,
 -Matplotlib: for data visualizations,
 -SciPy: for mathematical equations.

 ## Data Source